Learn about actual and potential costs

 Buyers must provide a due date for responses.

 Buyers must provide a due date for any questions or requests for clarification.

 Buyers should provide a date for when they will announce the contract award.

 Evaluate major factors to mitigate risk

-There is a moderate degree of supply chain risk for greases.
-Moderate supply chain risk curbs buyer power because it indicates there is a slight risk of manufacturers’ supply chain leading to supply disruptions or price spikes.
-Fortunately for buyers, supply chain risk is the result of upstream suppliers causing...
+There is a moderate degree of supply chain risk in the market for greases.
+Moderate supply chain risk curbs buyer power because it indicates there is a slight risk of manufacturers' supply chains leading to supply disruptions or price spikes.
+Fortunately for buyers, supply chain risk is the result of...
 Subscribe to learn more.